 I am losing my home through a nonjudicial foreclosure in California.
 I took out the first and second mortgage from the same lender when I bought the house.
 Both loans are still with this lender.
 The home is underwater and the equity won't even cover the first mortgage.
 After the foreclosure, will I still be liable to the lender for the remaining loan balances?

 Whether or not a lender can come after a borrower for a deficiency judgment following a foreclosure in California depends on a variety of factors.
-Keep reading to find out why a lender can’t get one in your situation.
+Keep reading to find out whether the lender can get one in your situation.

 Deficiency judgments are not permitted following a nonjudicial foreclosure.
-A lender can only sue a borrower for deficiency in a judicial foreclosure.
-Even with a judicial foreclosure, a deficiency judgment cannot be obtained when the loan was:
+(Cal.
+Code Civ.
+Proc. § 580d).
+However, a lender can sue a borrower for a deficiency in a judicial foreclosure.
+Even with a judicial foreclosure, though, a deficiency judgment can't be obtained when the loan was:

-Sometimes a junior lienholder (such as a second mortgage lender) can sue you for the outstanding balance of its loan.
-If your property is underwater and you have a second or third mortgage, or a HELOC, you may face a lawsuit from one of those lenders after the first mortgage lender forecloses, but only under certain circumstances.
+A junior lienholder—such as a second mortgage lender—can sue you for the outstanding balance of its loan.
+If your property is underwater and you have a second or third mortgage, or a HELOC, you might face a lawsuit from one of those lenders after the first mortgage lender forecloses.

 After the first mortgage lender forecloses, any junior liens (including a second mortgage lien) are also foreclosed and those junior lienholders lose their security interest in the real estate.
 Those lienholders are then called “sold-out junior lienholders.”
-These sold-out junior lienholder can sue you personally on the promissory note to recover the outstanding balance of your debt, subject to a few exceptions.
+These sold-out junior lienholders might sue you personally on the promissory note to recover the outstanding balance of your debt.